sven-piller/eslint-plugin/README.md

 - All `mysticatea/ts/*` rules are imported from [eslint-plugin-typescript](https://www.npmjs.com/package/eslint-plugin-typescript).
 - All `mysticatea/vue/*` rules are imported from [eslint-plugin-vue](https://www.npmjs.com/package/eslint-plugin-vue).
 - The `mysticatea/prettier` rule is imported from [eslint-plugin-prettier](https://www.npmjs.com/package/eslint-plugin-prettier).
+- All `mysticatea/angular/*` rules are imported from [eslint-plugin-angular](https://www.npmjs.com/package/eslint-plugin-angular).

 > **Q:** Why don't you use those plugins directly?<br>
 > **A:** The combination with shareable configs and plugins has some problems because shareable configs were not designed to be used with plugins. @nzakas illustrated a way to use plugins as shareable configs together with other plugins in the discussion [eslint/eslint#3458](https://github.com/eslint/eslint/issues/3458#issuecomment-257161846).
 This is the way.